Deep and Innovative Pipeline

 Noninfectious anterior uveitis is a rare but severe and poorly treated ocular disease where aldehydes are associated with inflammation, fibrotic changes and lipid destruction that lead to surface irritation, pain, photophobia, redness, and in some cases, blindness.
 Since Corticosteroids are currently used for treatment of uveitis, there is a considerable medical need for a safer therapeutic alternative such as reproxalap.
 We announced positive data from our Phase 2 clinical trial of reproxalap ophthalmic solution and started enrollment for Phase 3 in patients with noninfectious anterior uveitis.
 Reproxalap reduced cell count in a manner comparable to standard-of-care topical corticosteroids, which are effective but toxic, leading to glaucoma and cataracts in many patients.
 Together with the positive data in allergic conjunctivitis, these results suggest that reproxalap could be active in a broad array of inflammatory ocular diseases.

 Reproxalap TOPICAL MEDICATION FOR THE DERMATOLOGICAL MANIFESTATIONS OF SJÖGREN-LARSSON SYNDROME

-As ADX-102 has demonstrated fatty aldehyde trapping in human skin cells in preclinical studies, Aldeyra initiated a clinical trial of ADX-102 for the treatment of the dermatologic manifestations of Sjögren-Larsson Syndrome (SLS) in the form of a topical medication.
+As reproxalap has demonstrated fatty aldehyde sequestration in human skin cells in preclinical studies, Aldeyra initiated a clinical trial of reproxalap for the treatment of the dermatologic manifestations of Sjögren-Larsson Syndrome (SLS) in the form of a topical medication.
 Our goal is to improve the symptoms of the severe skin disorder called ichthyosis, which is believed to result from the aldehyde accumulation inherent in SLS.
 There is currently no FDA-approved therapy specifically for SLS.